-- Pitched roofs such as hipped or gable end roofs should be a minimum of 24 degrees pitch. - Skillion roofs are generally not encouraged, however portions of skillion roofs will be permitted and must have a minimum pitch of 5 degrees and a maximum of 15 degrees. - Sections of flat roof are permitted provided that the roof and gutter are concealed behind parapet walls. - Eaves to a minimum of 400mm depth on all visible areas.
-Exclusions permitted for terrace homes, zero lot walls, non habitable rooms, elevations facing true south, walls which do not include windows, gable-ends or where alternative shading is provided i.e. awnings, verandahs etc. - The following roofing materials are permitted: - 1.
-Corrugated metal deck; - 2.
-Low profile roof tiles e.g. shingle style or others such as Vienna or Marseille.

-• Roofs shall be consistent with the following Colorbond colours (or similar where an alternative supplier is used): Surfmist, Evening Haze, Paperbark, Shale Grey, Dune, Windspray, Cove, Gully, Wallaby, Jasper, Basalt, Woodland Grey and Ironstone.
+- Pitched roofs such as hipped or gable end roofs should be a minimum of 24 degrees pitch. - Skillion roofs are permitted where concealed from the street by a parapet and subject to council approval.
+Skillion roofs must have a minimum pitch of 5 degrees and a maximum of 15 degrees. - Sections of flat roof are permitted provided that the roof and gutter are concealed behind parapet walls. - A roof overhang in the form of eaves or a gable-end shall protrude by a minimum of 300mm.
+Alternatively, weather protection may be achieved via a balcony, verandah, entry recess or window awnings. - The following roofing materials are permitted: - 1.
+Corrugated metal deck: - Roofs shall be consistent with the following Colorbond colours (or similar where an alternative supplier is used): Surfmist, Evening Haze, Paperbark, Shale Grey, Dune, Windspray, Cove, Gully, Wallaby, Jasper, Basalt, Woodland Grey and Ironstone.